What is a Landing Page?

 Is a home page a landing page?

 A home page and a landing page serve two very different purposes.
 A home page is an introduction to your site, it acts as a portal for the visitor to access the rest of the site.
 A landing page, however, serves one purpose.
-The only reason it exists is to get a visitor to do one specific thing, whether it’s click through to another page, register event, basically, any one thing that you want people to do.
+The only reason it exists is to get a visitor to do one specific thing, whether it’s click through to another page, register an event, basically, any one thing that you want people to do.

 Home pages and landing pages are two different elements of web design; they serve different purposes and meet different user requirements.